jchelly/hdfstream-python/README.md

 The RemoteDirectory behaves like a python dictionary where the keys are the names of files and subdirectories within the directory.
-A file or subdirectory can be opened by indexing the RemoteDirectory.
-For
+A file or subdirectory can be opened by like this:
-example:
 ```
 # Open a HDF5 file
 snap_file = root["EAGLE/Fiducial_models/RefL0012N0188/snapshot_028_z000p000/snap_028_z000p000.0.hdf5"]